Campus Security officers generate citations within the Campus Parking system to provide visibility and appeal options for vehicle owners.

 How do I appeal a citation?

 - Appeals to a citation must be submitted no later than midnight of the tenth (10) calendar day from the date the citation was issued.
 The appeal deadline is printed on the citation.
-All appeals will be submitted using MyParking.
+All appeals will be submitted through the Campus Parking system.

-- A lost ticket, forgetfulness, parking only for a short time, failure to display a parking permit/decal, and/or not seeing the signs are unacceptable grounds for an appeal.
+- A lost ticket, forgetfulness, parking only for a short time, failure to display a parking permit/decal, and/or not seeing posted signs are unacceptable grounds for an appeal.

 If you receive an infraction, you have the following three options: